acm-ribeiro/magmact-gen/README.md

 # MagmaCt <a name="magma-ct"></a>
 MagmaCt is a specification language to complement APIs' specifications based on first-order logic.
-Its purpose is to extend the OpenAPI Specification (OAS) with useful properties for test generation, transforming these documents into useful testing artifacts.
+Its purpose is to extend the OAS with useful properties for test generation, transforming these documents into useful testing artifacts.
 Apart from providing information for microservice testing, MagmaCt also provides an API with semantic.